chef/automate/components/automate-chef-io/content/docs/infra-server.md

     weight = 60
 +++

 Use Chef Automate to install Chef Infra Server either for a single-host installation that contains Chef Infra Server and Chef Automate, or for a standalone Chef Infra Server instance.
 See the [Chef Infra Server documentation](https://docs.chef.io/server_overview/) for instructions and guidance on using and managing your Chef Infra Server.

-## System requirements and prerequisites
+## System Requirements and Prerequisites

-Before beginning your installation, check the [System Requirements]({{< relref "system-requirements.md" >}}) for Automate, and ensure that the `chef-automate` command line tool is installed.
+Before beginning your installation, check the [System Requirements]({{< relref "system-requirements.md" >}}) for Chef Automate, and ensure that the `chef-automate` command line tool installed.

 To download the `chef-automate` command line tool, run the following command in your command line interface: